emigrek/mindgame/README.md

 # 🌌 Mindgame
 Advanced discord application with **leveling** and **activity tracking** utilities.

+## 📚 Features
+1. **Experience** - Gain experience for being active by presence or voice activity.
+Get a reward for a daily voice activity.
+    * **Profiles** - View your own or other user's profiles with detailed information about their activity.
+    * **Ranking** - Check out the global and guild ranking to see who's the most active in the community.
+    * **Roles** - Automatically assign roles based on user's level.
+    * **Color role** - Custom role unlocked at a certain level enabling you to set your own nickname color.
+2. **Utility** - Various utilities to make your Discord experience more enjoyable.
+    * **Automatic text channel sweeping** - Automatically sweep bot messages from text channels when voice channels are empty.
+    * **Ephemeral channels** - Tired of your text channels being cluttered with unimportant messages?
+Create an ephemeral channel that will automatically delete all messages after a configurable time.
+Messages with reactions are preserved.
+    * **User follow** - Follow your friends to get notified when they join voice channel. (note: works only on guilds where bot is present)
+    * **Select** - Have u ever hesitated to choose between games to play?
+Use the select command to let the Math.random() decide for you.

 ## 🌍 Locales
 This application is fully translated (including slash commands, context menus, etc.) in:
 - English (en-US)